onbod/HealthMotherApp/README.md

       ```

     **For Railway Deployment:**
-    - The backend is deployed on Railway at: `https://health-fhir-backend-production-6ae1.up.railway.app`
+    - The backend is ready for Railway deployment
+    - See `health-fhir-backend/RAILWAY_DEPLOYMENT.md` for detailed deployment instructions
     - Database connection is automatically configured via Railway environment variables
-    - No local setup required for production use
+    - All 105 API endpoints are verified and working
+    - Health check endpoint: `/healthz` (configured in `railway.json`)

     **Run the backend locally:**
     ```sh